shubhamarora267/JWT-Authentication-Using-NodeJS/README.md

 ```
 Your server will be running on port 3000.

+In this repositry we have implmented 2 APIs
+* To create JWT Auth Token
+* To use the token to get employee data using another API

+## To create JWT Auth Token
-Now to create the JWT Auth token for your user send an http POST request to the server using the following endpoint
+<p>To create the JWT Auth token for your user send an http POST request to the server using the following endpoint</p>

 ```console
 http://localhost:3000/api/auth/create